IncrementalGreatness/incrementalgreatness.github.io/eula.md

 ### 6. Contact

-For questions about this Agreement, contact us at [incrementalgreatness@gmail.com](mailto:incrementalgreatness@gmail.com).
+For questions about this Agreement, contact us at [support@incrementalgreatness.net](mailto:support@incrementalgreatness.net).

----

-*This is a placeholder EULA.
-Please consult with a legal professional to create an agreement appropriate for your specific needs.*